Krispy Kreme, GoPro and Beyond Meat surge as the latest meme stock revival rolls on

 NEW YORK (AP) — As the stock market pushes into record territory and some companies trade at lofty levels, investors are once again looking for bargains among some of Wall Street's beaten down companies.

 The latest so-called meme stocks include doughnut maker Krispy Kreme, camera maker GoPro and plant-based meat maker Beyond Meat.
+Each company is surging Wednesday, even though overall they have been mostly struggling to notch profits.

-Each company is surging Wednesday.
-The gains follow sharp jumps recently for department store Kohl’s and the online-based real estate company Opendoor Technologies.
-The companies have been mostly struggling to notch profits.
+The trio have stepped in for department store Kohl’s and the online-based real estate company Opendoor Technologies, which are falling sharply Wednesday after surging over a number of days.
+It's a sign of how quickly the hot meme stocks can fall out of favor.

 Wall Street defines a meme stock as a stock that gains significant popularity and trading volume, primarily driven by social media hype and online communities, rather than the company’s fundamental financial performance.
 Think GameStop and Blackberry in 2021, and a few subsequent instances.